MicrosoftDocs/globalization/globalization/input/korean-ime.md

 Hanja characters are Chinese characters used to write Korean.
 If you need to convert a Hangul word into Hanja:

 1. Type the word with Hangul letters.
-1. Press the right Ctrl key or open the right-click menu and select **Hanja Convert**.
+1. Open the right-click menu and select **Hanja Convert**.
+You can also select the right Ctrl key.
 1. If there are several matching words, the Korean IME opens a list from which you can select the one you want.

 ### Use the IME Pad for advanced writing options